soon-yau/upgpt/README.md

 ## News

+**[2023.12.09]** A follow-up paper has been published, the new model is 100x better in image quality.
+Check out the [project page](https://soon-yau.github.io/visconet/).

 **[2023.09.25]** Selected for live demo at ICCV 2023 on Friday Oct 6th. https://iccv2023.thecvf.com/demos-111.php

 **[2023.09.05]** Featured in RSIP Vision Newsletter September 2023.